 Evaluation by an orthopedic or spine surgeon noting that the customer's symptoms are primarily due to macromastia.

-Breast reduction surgery requires review by the LMC, consultation with the VR Manager, and the approval of the State Medical Director.
+Breast reduction surgery requires review by the LMC, consultation with the VR Manager, and consultation with the State Medical Director.

 C-703-5: Cardiac Catheterization or Angiography